TGOlson/tweetbeat-node/README.md

 Current sockets: 1
 ```

+View the in-process development of tweetbeat-node at `http://localhost:8080/tweetbeat`.

+## Original assets

+The previous tweetbeat assets have been ported over and can be found in `/public`.
+Original scripts and stylesheets can be found in `public/js/original/` and `public/css/original/`, respectively.
+The assets are currently used on page `/tweetbeat`.

-In addition to the node app, the nested rails app in `/assets` is also available for serving the original tweetbeat assets.
-This is a temporary polyfill, but is fun to see the old app run on the new server. [note, depending on the current state of the node app, this may not be functional]
+In addition to the node app, the nested rails app in `/assets-old` is also available for serving the original tweetbeat assets.
+This may be helpful to quickly test previous functionality.

 To start the rails app

 ```
-$ cd assets/
+$ cd assets-old/
 $ bundle install
 ```